HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 - use a *full URI* that you control (e.g. http://example.com/scope-name)
 - use any string starting with `__` (two underscores)

+#### Example: Extra context - `fhirContext` for FHIR Resource References

+##### EHR Launch

+Suppose a SMART on FHIR server supports additional launch context during an EHR Launch, perhaps communicating the ID of an `ImagingStudy` that is open in the EHR at the time of app launch.
+The server could return an access token response where the `fhirContext` array includes a value such as `ImagingStudy/123`.

+##### Standalone Launch

+Suppose a SMART on FHIR server supports additional launch context during a Standalone Launch, perhaps providing an ability for the user to select an `ImagingStudy` during the launch.
+A client could request this behavior by requesting a `launch/imagingstudy` scope (note that launch requests scopes are always lower case); then after allowing the user to select an `ImagingStudy`, the server could return an access token response where the `fhirContext` array includes a value such as `ImagingStudy/123`.

+#### Example: Extra context - extensions for non-FHIR context

+Suppose a SMART on FHIR server wishes to communicate additional context, such as a custom "dark mode" flag, providing clients a hint about whether they should render a UI suitable for use in low-light environments.
+The EHR could accomplish this by returning an access token response where an extension property is present.
+The EHR could choose an extension property as a full URL (e.g., `{..., "https://ehr.example.org/props/dark-mode": true}`) or by using a `"__"` prefix (e.g., `{..., "__darkMode": true}`).

+#### Example: Extra scopes - extensions for non-FHIR APIs

+Suppose a SMART on FHIR server supports a custom behavior like allowing users to choose their own profile photos through a custom non-FHIR API.
+The server can designate a custom scope using a full URL (e.g., `https://ehr.example.org/scopes/profilePhoto.manage`) or by using a `"__"` prefix (e.g., `__profilePhoto.manage`) and associate this scope with the custom behavior.
+The server could advertise this scope in its developer-facing documentation, and also in the `scopes_supported` array of its `.well-known/smart-configuration` file.
+Clients requesting authorization could include this scope alongside other standardized scopes, so the `scope` parameter of the authorization request might look like:
+`launch/patient patient/*.rs __profilePhoto.manage`.
+If the user grants these
+scopes, the access token response would then include a `scope` value that matches the original request.

 ### Steps for using an ID token

  1. Examine the ID token for its "issuer" property